Do Now: Does Theseus purposely leave Ariadne on Naxos? Support your opinion with evidence from the text.

 The Day the Crayons Quit: Personification Project

-Your task is to analyze this clever children's book in terms of conflict, characterization, and tone.
-Your first project will be to create a similar analysis of a group of inanimate objects that you have selected.
+task is to analyze this clever children's book in terms of conflict,

 Homework: Be prepared with binder, paper, and pens tomorrow.
 Rough draft of personification project due tomorrow.